RapidSoftwareSolutions/Marketplace-Zendesk-Package/README.md

 * Credentials: clientId, clientSecret

 ## How to get credentials:
-1. clienId you can find it at Admin->Channels->API->OAuth Clients
+1. Your clienId can be found in Admin->Channels->API->OAuth Clients
-2. clienSecret value you received when you registered your application with Zendesk
+2. Your clienSecret value was given to you when you registered your application with Zendesk

 ## ZendeskCore.getAccessToken
 Get AccessToken